 - 1/2 cup sliced English cucumber

 - 1/2 cup sliced radishes

-- 2 Tbsp. sliced green onions
+- 2 green onions, sliced

 Honey Lemon Vinaigrette

-- 1 Tbsp. lemon zest
+- 1 Tbsp. lemon zest, from about 2 lemons

 - 2 Tbsp. fresh lemon juice

 - 1/2 tsp.
 Dijon mustard

 Keywords: light, healthy, spring, seafood